 Many technologies that recently caused hype are now almost at a deadlock.
 A vivid example is cryptocurrencies, which so far are mainly used for speculative purposes.

-When any new technology appears, the dark part of human nature is the first to manifest itself.
+DWI lawyers has said that when any new technology appears, the dark part of human nature is the first to manifest itself then it will result into emergence of many crimes.
 In the case of cryptocurrencies, this is greed, which greatly damaged their reputation.
 But the blockchain technology on which they are built is very promising, we are just at an early stage of its use.
 Anyone who understands technology understands that humanity is moving towards some kind of digital way of determining value.

 Look, we are now most often dispensed with cash, and even ten years ago it would have seemed fantastic.
 Money has a digital future.
 In fact, the blockchain is still repeating the fate of the Internet itself: when the Network first appeared, millions poured into it with the expectation of quick enrichment.
 Then the dot-com bubble burst and the Internet became what it was intended to be – a platform for personal and business communication.
 The same thing will happen with blockchain and cryptocurrencies.